 Almost any camera can help you in the process of 3D product imaging.
 Nonetheless, you should aim at a bigger ISO range and a higher quality sensor for perfect shots in every type of lighting.

-In case you’re a real amateur and want to make the image yourself, consider the phones with dual cameras mentioned above.
+In case you want to make the image yourself, consider the phones with dual cameras mentioned above.
 Then you can make a 3D image worth using for marketing purposes.
 Moreover, you can purchase a stereo lens, which can split the image into two different angles.

 Still, the essential piece of equipment for 3D product imaging is a tripod.
 The camera stays in one place on a tripod and lets you move it around the object without changing the height and ruining the image.
 It’s a vital component for creating 3D product images, lets you have a fixed framing and contributes to less editing in the end.